 You have a sense of humor and low expectations.
 (I mean that in the best possible way.
 High hopes are good, though.)
 It also helps if you're intelligent, you think for yourself, and have a beautiful smile, especially while naked.:-) (forgive me, but I'm tired of my natural shyness inhibiting my playfulness, and it is just playfulness;-).)

 Please, no cancer tans, or excessive tattoos (i.e., like a sailor's, or like ones on those still sleeping through their heavy metal dreams).
+Again, these are preferences, not absolute disqualifiers.
+If you like what I am and you're mostly what I've described as what I seek, then a few tattoos and/or a deep tan is fine.
+Don't expect me to follow suit, though.

 You're neither a snob, nor a crude and impolite person.
 Someone down to earth who can speak plainly, even harshly sometimes, but doesn't pepper every other word with swearing.
 Contrastingly, if you're overly hung up on status symbols or what wine goes with whatever abomination is the trendy entree, please move on.
 Well, maybe not, as long as you don't expect me be the same.
 Respecting differences is the key!